Essential dimension and pro-finite group schemes: Introduction

 \subsection{Acknowledgements}

-I would like to thank Angelo Vistoli for the idea of applying essential dimension to anabelian geometry, as well as for many useful discussions and for the proof of \autoref{proftor}.
-I would also like to thank Zinovy Reichstein for uncountably many useful comments, and Federico Scavia for suggesting me to study the fce dimension of the Tate modules of tori and for providing me with the counterexample \ref{scavia}.
+I would like to thank Angelo Vistoli for many useful discussions and for the proof of \autoref{proftor}, Federico Scavia for \autoref{scavia} and Zinovy Reichstein for uncountably many useful comments.
+Finally, I would also like to thank an anonymous referee for suggesting the use of Deligne weights.